njkaiser/nu_jackal_autonav/README.md

 - if navigation is acting funny or not working at all, check that `base_local_planner` isn't set to `custom_planner/CustomPlanner` in [launch/include/move_base.launch][12], since I'm not finished developing it yet
 - OpenCV 2.4 was used, I have not checked compatibility with OpenCV 3
 - PCL 1.7 was used, I have not checked compatibility with newer versions

-## Future Work
-Currently, I'm working on a custom local planner plugin to replace the default [dwa_local_planner][13], since it's not ideal for this specific robot setup.
-I plan to release as a separate package when it's complete.

-I'm also working on an RViz plugin for canceling navigation goals, but haven't had much time to work on this yet.

 <!-- File Locations -->